fastlib/INFOMQNM-Public/README.md

 # Changelog

+- Fri 26/04/2024: Updated difficulty score description of MERP.
+More specifically, the case when zero points are awarded.
 - Thu 25/04/2024: Updated criteria for maximum bonus point of TIHM.
 Please read if you are using the TIHM dataset.
 - Wed 24/04/2024: Small typos and clarification of the guidelines